acbsp/bonafide.guru/en/contents.rst

 their disciples back home to God if the road to the Spiritual World is closed for them in this life!

-Srila Prabhupada gives nice description of the consequences of the activity of such spiritual masters:
+|SP| gives nice description of the consequences of the
+activity of such spiritual masters:

 “By a false display of religious sentiments, they present a show of